Archmonger/Conreq/README.md

 Conreq, a **Con**tent **Req**uesting platform.

 Want to join the community or have a question?
-Join us on [Discord](https://discord.gg/gQhGZzEjmX) or discuss with us on [GitHub Discussions](https://github.com/Archmonger/Conreq/discussions)!
+Join us on [Discord](https://discord.gg/gQhGZzEjmX), discuss on [GitHub Discussions](https://github.com/Archmonger/Conreq/discussions), or see our planned features and roadmap on [GitHub Projects](https://github.com/Archmonger/Conreq/projects)!

-Are you a developer and want to contrinbute?
+Are you a developer and want to contribute?
 Check out our [Building Guide](https://github.com/Archmonger/Conreq/wiki/Building-Guide) and [Programmers Guide](https://github.com/Archmonger/Conreq/wiki/Programmers-Guide)!

 ## Installation (Deployment Environment)